TannerChrishop/git-sandbox/readme.md

+# WatchandCode Git-Sandbox

+> In 'getting started with open source', both Gordon and Roilan deeply emphasise the importance of practicing trivial collaberation with git/github, in order to run into some of the real-world scenarios that tutorials can't cover.
+To that end I've created a toy repository that will have a master branch, some mock broken code, issues, branches etc.

+> It would be great if people could step forward and fork, raise issues, practice commenting, break/fixing code etc - this is not a demonstration of skill so it almost doesn't matter what is done.
+If we can get merge conflicts, even better

 # jQuery TodoMVC Example

 > jQuery is a fast, small, and feature-rich JavaScript library.
 It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers.
 With a combination of versatility and extensibility, jQuery has changed the way that millions of people write JavaScript.